Your Coworker Was Teleworking When The Agency

 The Incident: A Teleworking Scenario Gone Wrong

 Imagine a typical day at an agency where a coworker, let’s call them Alex, is working from home.
 Alex, like many remote employees, uses a personal device to access the agency’s internal systems.
 One morning, Alex receives an email from an unknown sender, which appears to be a legitimate request from a colleague.
 Without verifying the sender’s identity, Alex clicks on a link embedded in the email.
-Unbeknownst to Alex, this link leads to a phishing site designed to steal login credentials.
+But unbeknownst to Alex, this link leads to a phishing site designed to steal login credentials.
 Within minutes, the agency’s network is compromised, and sensitive data is exposed.

 This scenario, while hypothetical, mirrors real-world incidents where teleworking environments become targets for cybercriminals.
-The agency’s reliance on remote access without robust security measures created a critical vulnerability.
+The agency’s reliance on remote access without dependable security measures created a critical vulnerability.
 The breach not only disrupted operations but also raised concerns about the agency’s ability to protect confidential information.

 Steps Taken to Mitigate the Breach